Bone Tumors and Soft Tissue Tumors

 • Soft tissue tumor symptoms

 The most common symptom of soft tissue tumors is a lump or mass.
-They rarely cause any pain.
+These tumors may or may not cause any pain.

 Cancer in a muscle often causes a lump that grows quickly.